NicoMarshall/airbnb_property_model/README.md

-# airbnb_property_model
+# airbnb_property_models
-Training and evaluating different machine learning models for classification and regression on a dataset of details from 1000 property listings on the popular property rental website Airbnb.
-Linear regression and deep learning models predict the nightly price of a given property, while logistic regression and random forest models predict a classification for the type of property.
+A project to train and evaluate different machine learning models for classification and regression on a dataset of details from 1000 property listings on the popular property rental website Airbnb.
+Linear regression and deep learning models predict the nightly price of a given property, while logistic regression, random forest and gradient boosting models predict a classification for the type of property.
+A hyperparameter grid search was used with each to find the best performer.
-Scripts written in Python, making use of various data science libraries for pre-processing and ML;
+Scripts written in Python, making use of various data science libraries for pre-processing and machine learning;
   * Pandas
   * Numpy
   * Scikit-learn